clmntcrl/swidux-router/README.md

 ## Known issues

-- Currently `NavigationBar` back button don't use Swidux store.
+-  `NavigationBar` back button don't use Swidux store (this is why `NavigationBar` is currently hidden by default).

 ## License

-SwiduxWatchmen is released under the MIT license.
+SwiduxRouter is released under the MIT license.
 See [LICENSE](LICENSE]) for details.